alex-cory/react-useportal/README.md

 - [ ] clean up code
 - [X] make isomorphic
 - [ ] add example for tooltip (like [this one](https://codepen.io/davidgilbertson/pen/ooXVyw))
+- [ ] add as many examples as possible 😊